kesharinilesh/Sidcupgolf-frontend-project/README.md

-# Sidcup Family Golf Clone Project
+# Sidcup Family Golf Website Clone

 This project is a front-end clone of the Sidcup Family Golf website.
 It aims to replicate the design and functionality of the original website using HTML, CSS, and JavaScript.
-The project is hosted on Vercel and can be accessed at [Sidcup Family Golf Clone](https://sidcupgolf-nilesh.vercel.app/).
+The project is hosted on Vercel and can be accessed at [Sidcup Family Golf Website Clone](https://sidcupgolf-nilesh.vercel.app/).

 ## Features